menu

 While hardly the first time that someone paired Breach with Grapeshot, the above deck represents the first time I had seen this configuration.
 The idea was to primarily be a straightforward Ragavan tempo deck most of the time, while having a combo kill available with Breach.
 That meant giving up the Saga package, but in exchange, having no contextually dead cards.

-This version will naturally fill its graveyard with Breach fodder, but A-Dragon's Rage Channeler also ensures a continuous stream of food.
+This version will naturally fill its graveyard with Breach fodder, but Dragon's Rage Channeler also ensures a continuous stream of food.
 There's no way to generate mana, but in a pinch, cycling Bauble will do the job to find Grapeshot and win with four lands.
 Alternatively, a few Breached Bolts might prove all that's necessary.

 Immediately Moving On